 I recently invited my mom and her younger brother to a dinner at a restaurant in Manila.
 Listening to them talk was really fascinating because they are about the only people I know who would use uste (usted) when speaking in Chabacano.
 Here is an exchange e that I heard from them during our dinner.

-My uncle (younger sibling): Que tal man uste ate?
+Younger brother: Que tal man uste ate?

-My uncle (younger sibling): Alla cerca na casa de mio amigo.
+Younger brother: Alla cerca na casa de mio amigo.

 So I guess what we’re seeing here is that the usage of uste differs between locales.
-It seems that in the rural area, uste is used even in informal situations (between friends).
+It seems that in the rural area, it is used even in informal situations (between friends).
 For the general population though, it appears that uste is something that is used in highly impersonal and formal situations or when speaking to an older relative.

 Uste comes from the Spanish usted.
 Usted is pronounced by some Spanish speaking peoples as uste.
-In Spanish, usted means you and is used among formal situations.
+In Spanish, usted means 'you' and is used among formal situations.
 In informal situations, the word that would be used is tu.

-Vos is primarily used in Argentina and is used instead of tu.
+In Spanish, vos is primarily used in Argentina and is used instead of tu.